oakes/java-assignments/curriculum/week4.md

     * Get replyId and text from `request.queryParams`
     * In a try/catch, create `Message` and add it to the `ArrayList<Message>`
     * Redirect to `/`
+* Build as a JAR file
+  * File -> Project Structure...
+  * Click "Artifacts" and then the plus button
+  * JAR -> From modules with dependencies...
+  * Choose the main class and click OK
+  * Build -> Build Artifacts...
+* Upload JAR file to the "Releases" section on Github

 ### Day 4